350.org: Keystone XL pipeline

 350.org named the Keystone XL pipeline as a critical issue and turning point for the environmental movement, as well as for then-President Barack Obama's legacy.
-NASA climatologist James Hansen labeled the Keystone XL pipeline as "game over" for the planet, and called the amount of carbon stored in Canadian bitumen sands a "fuse to the largest carbon bomb on the planet."
+NASA climatologist James Hansen labeled the Keystone XL pipeline as "game over" for the planet and called the amount of carbon stored in Canadian bitumen sands a "fuse to the largest carbon bomb on the planet".

 350.org cited oil spills along the proposed pipeline route, which would pass near Texas' Carrizo-Wilcox Aquifer, which supplies drinking water to more than 12 million people, as one important reason to reject the pipeline.
-They argued that it could also pose danger to the Ogallala Aquifer, the largest aquifer in western North America that supplies drinking water and irrigation to millions of people and agricultural businesses.
+They argued that it could also pose a danger to the Ogallala Aquifer, the largest aquifer in western North America that supplies drinking water and irrigation to millions of people and agricultural businesses.

 350.org has opposed the economic argument that has been made by proponents of the pipeline, arguing that Keystone XL would create only a few thousand temporary jobs during construction.
 The State Department estimated that ultimately the pipeline will create 35 permanent jobs.
 Additionally, the Natural Resources Defense Council (NRDC) has said that the Keystone XL pipeline will increase gas prices instead of lowering them as oil industry proponents claimed.
-The NRDC's study also rebutted the claim that the pipeline will lead to energy independence, because the pipeline would carry tar sands from Canada to Texas for export to the global market.
+The NRDC's study also rebutted the claim that the pipeline will lead to energy independence because the pipeline would carry tar sands from Canada to Texas for export to the global market.

 Partly due to efforts from 350.org and other organizations, President Obama officially rejected the building of Keystone XL on November 6, 2015.
-This marked the end of a seven-year review on the pipeline.
-Speaking on the decision, Bill McKibben said, “President Obama is the first world leader to reject a project because of its effect on the climate.
-That gives him new stature as an environmental leader, and it eloquently confirms the five years and millions of hours of work that people of every kind put into this fight.”
+This marked the end of a seven-year review of the pipeline.
+Speaking on the decision, Bill McKibben said, "President Obama is the first world leader to reject a project because of its effect on the climate.
+That gives him new stature as an environmental leader, and it eloquently confirms the five years and millions of hours of work that people of every kind put into this fight."

 In response, proponent TC Energy filed a US$15 billion lawsuit under NAFTA's Chapter 11.

 On January 24, 2017, President Donald Trump took action intended to permit the pipeline's completion, whereupon TC Energy suspended their NAFTA Chapter 11 action.

 On January 18, 2018, TransCanada Pipelines (now TC PipeLines) announced they had secured commitments from oil companies to ship 500000 oilbbl of dilbit per day for 20 years, meeting the threshold to make the project economically viable.

 On January 20, 2021, President Joe Biden revoked the permit for the pipeline on his first day in office.
 On June 9, 2021, the project was abandoned by TC Energy.
 In its coverage of the abandonment, The Wall Street Journal highlighted the role of 350.org in the project's failure.